 Known as the city of joy, Kolkata is a must-visit city for anyone who is fascinated with Indian culture.
 It is located at a distance of 1,532, 2,179, 1,891, 1,499 km from Delhi, Mumbai, Bengaluru, and Hyderabad.
 Let’s see how you can reach here by the following means of transportation.

 The Netaji Subhash Chandra Bose International Airport (CCU) situated at Dumdum is the best option to reach here by flight.
 Earlier, this airport was known as the Dum Dum Airport.
 It has been named after one of the freedom fighters of India.

 The Kolkata Airport is considered the largest hub for air traffic in the eastern part of the country.
 This airport handled 20 million passenger traffic during the fiscal year of 2017-2018 on an annual basis and is considered the fifth busiest airport in India.

 After you deboard at the airport, you will need to cover the total distance of 15-20 km.
 For this, you can hire a cab or opt for some other means of transportation.

 Here is how you can reach here by the following flight routes.

-By Road.
 Depending upon your location, you can also plan on traveling to Kolkata via road networks as well.
-For this, you can either choose to travel in your own car, cab or a bus.
+For this, you can either choose to travel in your own car, cab or bus.

 From Ranchi, the bus fares start from Rs.700- Rs.800.
 From Bhubaneswar, the bus fares start from Rs.600.
 From Jamshedpur, the bus fares start from Rs.500